tel: +48 888 99 98 98

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Potential hazard to health from tiny fragments of magnets are risky, when accidentally ingested, which is crucial in the aspect of protecting young children.
-It's also worth noting that tiny parts of these magnets can hinder the diagnostic process in case of swallowing.
+• Potential hazard to health from tiny fragments of magnets are risky, when accidentally ingested, which is particularly important in the context of children's health.
+Furthermore, miniscule components of these devices have the potential to be problematic in medical diagnosis after entering the body.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.